iBel251/poke-land/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Poke-land - Capstone Project Project
+# Poke-land - Capstone Project

 Pokeland is a simple webapp bootstrapped with webpack that uses the pokeapi and interaction api to display characters from the pokemon game.